jw5243/Skystone-Tutorial-Finished/README.md

    - The init() and loop() methods are now required (i.e., need to be overridden in the user's op mode).
    - The start() and stop() methods are optional.
  * A new LinearOpMode class is introduced.
-   - Teams can use the LinearOpMode mode to create a linear (not event driven) program model.
+   - Teams can use the LinearOpMode mode to create a linear (not event driven) program driveModel.
    - Teams can use blocking statements like Thread.sleep() within a linear op mode.
  * The API for the Legacy Module and Core Device Interface Module have been updated.
    - Support for encoders with the Legacy Module is now working.